cyring/CoreFreq/README.md

 **c-** Rendering

-The UI renders best with an ASCII console or a Xterm with VT100 support and ANSI **colors**
+The UI renders best with an ASCII console or a Xterm with VT100 support, ANSI **colors**; optionally transparency.
 If **bold** and **bright** colors are not rendered then use the following terminal options:
 #### Ubuntu Terminal
 In the Preferences - Colors tab, select `Show bold text in bright colors`